jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In 1970 we invented technology that completely changed our way of life.

 But the owners of Industrial Age technology such as television and newspapers, typewriters and blackboards weren't and still aren't jumping for joy.
-They don't want humanity to evolve.
-Like online streaming was to Blockbuster's addiction to DVDs and late-fees, technological evolution is a threat.
+They don't want humanity to evolve anymore than Blockbuster, with its addiction to DVDs and late-fees, wanted online streaming.

 Electing a Left-wing or Right-wing government may harm or hurt some regular people, but every single regular person is harmed by holding back technological upgrades.
-Although we finally get online streaming, there are many segments of our economy being held back by Industrial Age antagonists.
+Although we finally got online streaming, there are many other segments of our economy being held back by Industrial Age antagonists.

-Because, new technological upgrades regular people and downgrades power brokers of old technology.
+New technological upgrades regular people and downgrades power brokers of old technology.

 If the middle-class is fixated on the Left/Right circus, it only keeps those who control the Industrial Age technology in power.
 A new and better way of life won't just happen.
 Industrial power brokers are working hard to antagonize our society upgrading to an improved Internet Age habits, customs, and jobs.
 These "Darth Blockbusters" want society's levers of power to remain with themselves.

 Every new age is a great equalizer, a blank sheet, a starting line; because anyone can innovate and evolve new products of the new age.
-Humanity should protect the winners of this race, because it's the race we should keep on racing.
+Humanity should protect the winners of this race, because it's the evolutionary race we must keep racing.
 But for now, we let Darth Blockbuster stop us from evolving.

 Happily, many regular people have been fighting to establish the Internet Age.
 Internet geeks, hackers, and innovators are the heroes of the modern technology.
 They've been fighting Darth Blockbuster's gatekeeping and antagonism for years.
 The open-source community alone has made hundreds of thousands of tools that already empower the middle-class to live a better life with tools like Android, Linux, Node.js; even Netflix uses open-source software.
 But, these protagonists can't keep fighting your battles for you.
 Main Street must jump into the fight.